atmtools/arts/examples/getting-started/1-basics/README.6-convert-controlfile.rst

-To take an existing controlfile as a starting point, you can use the ``arts_convert.py`` script to convert it to a Python script.
+To take a legacy ARTS controlfile (``.arts`` file) as a starting point, you can use the ``arts_convert.py`` script to convert it to a Python script.
 The script is included with the conda package and should be available in your path.
 For example:

 .. code-block:: bash